-The Otafest Photographer Pass is required to sell photography services to Otafest attendees in and around Otafest 2018.
-This pass includes regular weekend admission to Otafest 2018, so photographers are not required to purchase any additional admission to the festival.
+The Otafest Photographer Pass is required to sell photography services to Otafest attendees in and around Otafest.
+This pass is not admission to Otafest; submit the application at the bottom of this page and once approved, you will also need to purchase regular admission to the festival.

-- Specially designed Photographer badge identifying you as an approved Otafest photographer.
+- Specially designed Photographer badge identifying you as an approved photographer.

 - The ability to officially provide and/or sell photo shoots and photography services to Otafest attendees.

-- Permission to make 1 post advertising for-sale photo shoots and photography services on one Otafest social media group/page.
+- Permission to make a post advertising for-sale photo shoots and photography services on one Otafest social media group/page.

-- Permission to utilize hand-held equipment and hand-held lighting for the purposes of commercial photography within the Telus Convention Centre during Otafest 2018
+- Permission to utilize hand-held equipment and hand-held lighting for the purposes of commercial photography within the Telus Convention Centre during Otafest.

 Photographer Pass Policies

-Otafest Photographer Pass does not grant exclusive use of space inside the convention for a photo shoot, or the power to clear space, move attendees, or otherwise disturb normal convention practice for the sake of a photo shoot.
+- Otafest Photographer Pass does not grant exclusive use of space inside the convention for a photo shoot, nor the authority to clear space, move attendees, or otherwise disturb normal convention practice for the sake of a photo shoot.

-Otafest is not liable or responsible in any way for any dispute between a photographer and their clients, up to and including services not rendered.
+- Otafest is not liable or responsible in any way for any dispute between a photographer and their clients, including but not limited to services not rendered.
 Photographers are responsible for obtaining photo releases and providing contracts as necessary for their services.

 Frequently Asked Questions